 CONFERENCES AT KU

--takes place early March; submission deadline end of December
+-Takes place in early March; submission deadline is at the end of December.

 REGIONAL Undergraduate CONFERENCES

--takes place end of April; submission deadline early March
+-Takes place at the end of April; submission deadline in early March.

 Modern Languages (German)/Interdisciplinary (History, Film Studies, Jewish Studies)